stormlord372/ai-toolkit/Cloud/README.md

 ## INSTALLATION AND CONFIGURATION GUIDE

-Before starting the installation, make sure you have Docker and Docker Compose installed on your machine.
+Before starting the installation, make sure you have Docker and Docker Compose installed on your machine, following these instructions: https://docs.docker.com/compose/install/linux/

 1. Move to AI_TOOLKIT